KareemSaleh/sfwme/README.md

 TODO v0.1.x Known Bugs
 ------------------
-* Add description of how to advertise on this site.
 * Add API examples on the API page
-* Could add node-monitor to monitor application performance
 * Problem where validator seems to hang on repeat-pattern long input strings for URL

 TODO v0.2.x